-8.1 It is known that where an appointee feels welcomed into a new organisation or team, that they are more likely to feel a stronger positive connection with their employer and therefore more likely to perform and attend work well.
+8.1 Line managers have responsibility for ensuring that their employees are appropriate inducted into their roles.
+It is known that where an effective induction takes place and the appointee feels welcomed into a new organisation or team, they are more likely to feel a

-- 8.2 It is therefore good practice for line managers to make contact with their appointee prior to them commencing work in their new role and ensure they know when and where to arrive on their first day in the role and who they should ask for upon arrival.
-This is also an opportunity for the appointee to ask any further questions they may have before their first day in the role. - 8.3 Line managers are responsible for ensuring that work locations or work stations are prepared and any equipment the appointee may require is ordered in preparation for their first day.
-This will help ensure that the appointee feels welcome on arrival. - 8.4 Where appointees need to undertake specified training before they are able to undertake some or all aspects of their role, such as manual handling, the line manager should ensure that this is arranged promptly. - 8.5 A new starter pack will be provided by HR to the line managers of any appointees who are new to Lancaster City Council.
-The documents within the starter pack should be used in conjunction with any service based induction arrangements.
+- stronger positive connection with their employer and therefore more likely to perform and attend work well. - 8.2 It is good practice for line managers to contact the appointee prior to them starting work in their new role and ensure they know when and where to arrive on their first day in the role and who they should ask for upon arrival.
+This is also an opportunity for the appointee to ask any further questions they may have before their first day in the role. - 8.3 The line manager should ensure that they (or another nominated individual) are available to welcome the appointee on their first day in the role.
+In the first few days in the role the line manager should give a local induction to provide the appointee with essential information regarding the role, team and wider Council, including time to complete any appropriate online e-learning and to ensure that the employee understands their responsibilities with regard to relevant health and safety matters. - 8.4 Line managers are responsible for ensuring that work locations or work stations are prepared and any equipment the appointee may require is ordered in preparation for their first day.
+This will help ensure that the appointee feels welcome on arrival. - 8.5 Where appointees need to undertake specified training before they are able to undertake some or all aspects of their role, such as manual handling, the line manager should ensure that this is arranged promptly. - 8.6 A new starter pack will be provided by HR to the line managers of any appointees who are new to Lancaster City Council.
+The documents within the starter pack should be completed with the appointee and used in conjunction with any service based induction arrangements.